-Mirroring the legislative purpose, the Commercial Patent Incentives Tax Credit Act provides a tax credit for the development of patents in West Virginia and a tax credit for the commercial use of a patent in a manufacturing process or product in West Virginia.
-For purposes of the West Virginia Commercial Patent Incentives Tax Credit, "patent" means a United States patent issued pursuant to 35 U.S.C. §101, et seq. or the Patent Cooperation Treaty done at Washington, on June 19, 1970 and is limited to plant patents, design patents and patents developed in West Virginia for direct use in a manufacturing process or product, or both developed for use and directly used in a manufacturing process or product in West Virginia.
-And, for purposes of the West Virginia Commercial Patent Incentives Tax Credit, patents do not include copyrights, trademarks, mask works, trade secrets or any intellectual property that is not a patent.
+Mirroring the legislative purpose, the Commercial Patent Incentives Tax Credit Act provides a tax credit for the development of patents in West Virginia and a tax credit for the commercial use of a patent in a manufacturing process or product in the State.
+For purposes of the West Virginia Commercial Patent Incentives Tax Credit, "patent" means a United States patent issued pursuant to 35 U.S.C. §101, et seq. or the Patent Cooperation Treaty, concluded in Washington, D.C., on June 19, 1970.
+A "patent" is limited to plant patents, design patents and patents developed in West Virginia for direct use in a manufacturing process or product, or both, developed for use and directly used in a manufacturing process or product in West Virginia.
+For purposes of the West Virginia Commercial Patent Incentives Tax Credit, patents do not include copyrights, trademarks, mask works, trade secrets or any intellectual property that is not a patent.